 Bayer reportedly revealed just 22 perforations by Essure to the FDA, even though it had data regarding 168 such injuries.
 It’s also believed that Bayer changed some patients’ medical records during clinical trials, which would constitute fraud.

-The experienced injury attorneys and defective medical device lawyers at Jim Adler & Associates can help victims of this harmful product.
+The experienced injury attorneys at Jim Adler & Associates can help victims of this harmful product.
 Contact us today for a confidential legal review of your case.
 Your case’s review is free, and it comes at no obligation to you.

 Call us today, and let’s get started getting you the payments you deserve for your Essure birth control implant injury.